 #14.
 Battlefield 1

-The name tells otherwise but Battlefield 1 is the sequel of Battlefield Hardline.
+The name tells otherwise but Battlefield 1 is the sequel to Battlefield Hardline.
 The game was published in 2016 and became a huge success soon due to its World War 1 theme.
-The game requires better teamwork and features weapons, maps, artillery, and vehicles from the time of World War 1 making it unique and different from other Battlefields.
+The game requires better teamwork and features weapons, maps, artillery, and vehicles from the time of World War I making it unique and different from other Battlefields.